• Skip to primary navigation

 • Peanut Butter – We love PB.
 Hope you do too.
 If you don’t, another nut butter would probably work but I haven’t tested anything but peanut butter.

 • Honey – Used as the sweetener in the recipe, and I just love the PB/honey combo.
+I also tested with maple syrup, but preferred the honey.

 • Baking Powder – For some puff!